coolxv/cpp-stub/README.md

 - Only for x86, x64 architecture
 - The usage of windows and linux will be slightly different, because the methods for getting different types of function addresses are different, and the calling conventions are sometimes different.

-**Cannot piling**
+**Cannot stub**
-- Can't piling the exit function, the compiler has made special optimizations
+- Can't stub the exit function, the compiler has made special optimizations
-- Can't piling pure virtual functions, pure virtual functions have no address
+- Can't stub pure virtual functions, pure virtual functions have no address
-- The normal internal function declared by static cannot be piling, and the internal function address is not visible (addr_any.h can be used to get the address)
+- The normal internal function declared by static cannot be stub, and the internal function address is not visible (addr_any.h can be used to get the address)

 **Unit test compilation option for linux g++**
 - -fno-access-control